neozl24/frogger-game/README.md

 <img src="https://github.com/neozl24/frogger-game/raw/master/images/screen-shot-1.jpeg" alt="screen-shot" width="300" height="350" align="center">

 This [**Frogger**](https://neozl24.github.io/frogger-game/) is an improved version of the old arcade game 'frogger'.
 You have to get avoid the bugs and move your role to the river at the top of the screen.
-By doing that, you'll be rewarded some scores and your final goal should be getting as more scores as you can, and joining the TOP 10 list.
+By doing that, you'll be rewarded some scores and your final goal should be getting as more scores as you can, and boarding on the world ranking list.

 [Start Game now](https://neozl24.github.io/frogger-game/)